 SLT and governors, teachers, parents and pupils

-It would also be useful if there were an easy to use feedback mechanism by which schools could inform the D&T Association of stakeholder response.
+It would also be useful if there were an easy-to-use feedback mechanism by which schools could inform the D&T Association of stakeholder response.

 Teacher trainers and CPD providers

-Develop training materials for design & technology ITE and CPD providers covering the key messages in this paper.
+That the Design & Technology Association work with key stakeholders in the d&t community to establish funding for the development of training materials for design & technology ITE and CPD providers covering the key messages in this paper.

-Government, OfSTED and the awarding and assessment organisations
+Government departments and the awarding and assessment organisations

-Encourage the design & technology community and its supporters to develop suggestions for action or change which are likely to gain a positive reception from Government.
+That key stakeholders from the design and engineering industries and academia work with the Design & Technology Association to encourage the design & technology community and its supporters to develop suggestions for action or change which are likely to gain a positive reception from Government.

 Industry, employers and professional bodies

-Use this rationale as a platform to persuade others to be active in support of design & technology as a school subject.
+That these key partners and the Design & Technology Association use this rationale as a platform to persuade others to be active in support of design & technology as a school subject.

 A final thought: Wise men and women

-Convene an advisory body to explore and examine the issues affecting design & technology in schools from a wide perspective and to report annually in the form of strategic advice.
+That the Design & Technology Association convene an advisory body to explore and examine the issues affecting design & technology in schools from a wide perspective and to report annually in the form of strategic advice.